 Popsicles- you loved them as a kid.
 Put some adult flavored liquid in these and you might be the hit of your BBQ, pool party, or sharing where ever that might be acceptable.
 Or have one heck of a business, just sayin'.

-If you don't think this idea would work, then consider the fact that NYC even has their share of bakeries who sell booze laced products like Prohibition Bakery.
+If you don't think this idea would work, then consider the fact that NYC even has its share of bakeries who sell booze-laced products like Prohibition Bakery.

 Booze pops need to be a thing.
 Poptails maybe?
 The other wording combination just doesn't work.
 And yes, odds are you might remember those odd-tasting plastic tubes of ice pops from your childhood.
 I'm not sure what they were supposed to taste like.
 But these taste better.
 And they actually do sell the plastic in that same shape on Amazon.